Generative stochastic modeling of strongly nonlinear flows with non-Gaussian statistics: Results

 We construct a sequence of stochastic models for each of the chaotic time series obtained from measurements at the North Pole.
 In each model, we add an extra random variable from velocity and temperature measurements at other locations to capture the statistical dependence between those variables and the target variable (i.e. chaotic part of temperature or $u$-velocity).
 These covariates are chosen from the set of all wavelet coefficients ($>8000$ variables) in the order of decreasing absolute linear correlation with the target variables.
 The geographic position of the covariates is shown in \cref{fig_cl2}(a).
 Importantly, we exploit the triangular structure of transport in \eqref{eq_triangular} and place the target variable on the bottom of each map, so that its mapping to the reference measure is informed by all the covariates.
 For training the models we use only the time series from 1981 and 1982 and polynomials of total degree 2.

 After discovering each model, we generate a 74-year long trajectory of the SDE model and pull it back to the space of observations.
 The PDFs of the observed map provide a long-time extrapolation to the PDFs of the training data.
 As shown in \cref{fig_cl2}, those PDFs are in good agreement with the original reanalysis data of 37 years.
-In particular, when covariates are added to the model the approximation of tails with good training data (e.g. left tails in the top and bottom row) becomes consistently better.
+In particular, the approximation of tails with good training data (i.e. left tails in the top and bottom row) show consistency with the addition of covariates to the model.